 - Select the System Protection tab and choose System Restore.

 - Click Next and choose the desired System Restore point.

-- Follow on screen instruction to complete system restore.
+- Follow on screen instructions to complete system restore.

 Use Advanced Startup Options

-- Boot Windows 10 from installation media, If you don’t have check how to make bootable pendrive/DVD.
+- Boot Windows 10 from installation media, If you don’t have check how to make a bootable pen drive/DVD.

 - Select the Language to install, Time/Currency format and Keyboard input method and press Next.

 - Then choose to Troubleshoot > Advanced Options > System Restore, select a restore point and follow on-screen instructions.

 - Press Windows key + R, type services.msc and click ok,

 - This will open the windows service console, scroll down and locate the Volume Shadow Copy service

 - If the service is running, right-click on it and select restart,

 - If the service not started, Right-click on it select properties,